GAFGripen/xln-disable-timealart/README.md

 # xln-disable-timealart
-The way to use it is putting the code to the console of the dev tool.
+The way to use it is putting the code to the console on the dev tool.